Doxuno

 GRANT OF LICENCE

-The Licensor grants the Licensee a personal, non-exclusive licence to occupy Room 3, 22 Oak Avenue, Leeds LS1 4BT (comprising: Double bedroom on first floor with shared bathroom) (the "Property") commencing on 2026-05-01.
-This Licence is personal to the Licensee.
-It is not transferable or assignable and does not create any legal estate, tenancy or other proprietary interest in the Property.
-The Licensor retains the right at all times to enter the Property, to move the Licensee to another comparable room or area of the Property on reasonable notice, and to exercise general control over the Property.
+The Licensor grants the Licensee a personal, non-exclusive licence to occupy Room 3, 22 Oak Avenue, Leeds LS1 4BT (comprising: Double bedroom on first floor with shared bathroom) (the "Property") commencing on 2026-06-01.
+This Licence is personal to the Licensee, is not transferable or assignable, and does not create any legal estate, tenancy or other proprietary interest in the Property.
+The Licensor retains the right at all times to enter the Property, to move the Licensee to another comparable area of the Property on reasonable notice, and to exercise general control over the Property — features which, applying Street v Mountford, are inconsistent with exclusive possession.
+The Licensor resides at the Property as their only or principal home and shares the accommodation with the Licensee.
+The Licensee is therefore an excluded occupier within the meaning of section 3A of the Protection from Eviction Act 1977; the s.3 court-order requirement does not apply.

 2.